 Top 10 Tips to increase your credit score

-1. Understand credit score factors
+Understand credit score factors

 Credit scores are a measure of your financial responsibility.
 Understanding how they work will help you avoid harming others and know which factors to focus on when building or improving credit ratings, such as paying bills late fees- if any at all!

-The three major types include Transunion, VantageScore, Fair Isaac Corporation’s FICO Score model used by most companies looking into applicants' past history with borrowing money; Equifax'sthree digit numbers assigned according to each person based on their unique combinations.
+The three major types include Transunion, VantageScore, Fair Isaac Corporation’s FICO Score model used by most companies looking into applicants' history with borrowing money; Equifax'sthree digit numbers assigned according to each person based on their unique combinations.

-1. Pick a debt payment strategy
+Pick a debt payment strategy

 Picking one or more debt payment strategies can be beneficial because it puts the brakes on your spiraling payments.
 There are many ways to do this, but below is some advice that you should try:

--Adding extra amounts every month towards an emergency fund (e Weekly Millenniumarticles)
+-Adding extra amounts every month towards an emergency fund (e Weekly millenniumarticles)

--Paying off debts with higher interest rates first in order of priority as they come due again so that there's no need to worry about how much more money will go into paying them later down line(The Business Journals article “When You Need More Time” by Steve Blanchard).
+-Paying off debts with higher interest rates first in order of priority as they come due again so that there's no need to worry about how much more money will go into paying them later down the line(The Business Journals article “When You Need More Time” by Steve Blanchard).

-1. Take care of negative items first
+Take care of negative items first

 Although it's difficult to remove negative items from your credit score, there are things you can do that might help.
 For example, if a bankruptcy was filed and paid off in full or through an offer of settlement then this will show on the report as "paid."
 This is not always possible though- sometimes creditors don't allow borrowers time enough after filing before requiring them to pay upfront so be sure any accounts are settled quickly!

-1. Become an authorized user
+Become an authorized user

 To become an authorized user, you need to have someone with a credit card add your account.
 It's like piggybacking off their line and can help lower how much of a balance they owe in comparison (and possibly raise the age at which we'll consider approval), but there are risks involved - if something goes wrong then not only will it hurt one person; everyone who trusted that specific lender could be damaged too!

-1. Request increased credit limits
+Request increased credit limits

 To improve your credit, you can request an increase in the amount of money that is available on a card.
 This will help to lower any percentage applied against what's owed and make it easier for creditors like banks or stores where we buy things with our cards when there isn't enough cash available (which has happened before!).
 You might be surprised at how quickly this works!

-1. Decrease your credit utilization ratio
+Decrease your credit utilization ratio

 To decrease your credit utilization ratio the old-fashioned way, you’ll need to start using cash or debit as much as possible.
 Each time that you use a credit card it is increasing his balance closer and closer to the max limit which means he's creating more of an opportunity for creditors!
-To lower these ratios we not only have our spend with money instead if carrying excessive balances on banking accounts; but also make sure every payment goes straight into paying off whatever debt has been accumulated from purchases made with this type of assistance in mind.
+To lower these ratios we not only have our spend with money instead of carrying excessive balances on banking accounts, but also make sure every payment goes straight into paying off whatever debt has been accumulated from purchases made with this type of assistance in mind.

-1. Avoid applying for new cards
+Avoid applying for new cards

 If you’re looking to improve your credit score, don't apply for more than one new line of credit at a time.
 Each application involves checking on something that could lower it: if too many people know about how good their finances are going then they'll just take what's offered or worse yet - nobody will trust them ever again!

-1. Make extra payments
+Make extra payments

 It’s never a bad idea to make additional payments on your debts, especially if you can afford them.
-The more money that goes into an account the lower chance there will be any problems with repayment in the future because of low utilization rates and collections accounts putting pressure on regular due dates; however, this may not always work out as desired when settling individual loans instead depending upon what type (and amount) they were taken from consecutive ones at once - but overall I would recommend trying!
+The more money that goes into an account the lower the chance there will be any problems with repayment in the future because of low utilization rates and collections accounts putting pressure on regular due dates; however, this may not always work out as desired when settling individual loans instead depending upon what type (and amount) they were taken from consecutive ones at once - but overall I would recommend trying!

 9. Negotiate a lower interest rate